 - Is the manufacturing process monitored?

-- Is there is regular follow-up with the production department for out-of-stock and obsolete materials?
+- Is there a regular follow-up with the production department for out-of-stock and obsolete materials?

-- The manner of stock storage and are proper personnel assign to maintain the stock?
+- The manner of stock storage and proper personnel assigned to maintain the stock?

 - Do stocks carry adequate insurance against the risk of natural calamity, theft, pilferage, riots, and others?